asynkron/Asynkron.Jsome/src/Asynkron.Jsome/Samples/context.md

 - [`Configuration`](Configuration/context.md) — YAML/JSON snippets (`sample-config.yaml`, `sample-config.json`) showcasing
   modifier options such as namespace overrides, inclusion filters, and validation hints.

-These samples function like Durable Functions quickstarts: ready-to-run inputs you can feed into the orchestrator (`Program.cs`) to understand behavior before applying it to production schemas.
+Use these samples to exercise the generator end to end with minimal setup before applying it to production schemas.